Guilinabaoge/SubgraphMatching_Spectral/README.md

 computation in CECI and DP-iso performs the best in the enumeration; and (4) the failing sets pruning in DP-iso can significantly improve the performance when queries become large.
-Based on these new results, we recommend users to adopt specific techniques depending on the data graph den- sity and query size.
+Based on these new candidate_true, we recommend users to adopt specific techniques depending on the data graph den- sity and query size.